wso2-attic/ballerina-integrator/README.md

         path: "/"
     }
     helloResource(endpoint caller, http:Request req) {
-        //Set log to view the status to know that the passthrough was successfull. log:printInfo("Now You are connected to US head office  .......");
+        //Set log to view the status to know that the passthrough was successful. log:printInfo("Now You are connected to US head office  .......");
         // Make the response for the request http:Response res = new;
         res.setPayload("Welcome to WSO2 US head office!");
         // Pass the response to the caller caller->respond(res)
-        // Cath the errors occured while passing the response but { error e =>
+        // Catch the errors occurred while passing the response but { error e =>
         log:printError("Error sending response", err = e) };
     }